-MSSP Proposed Rule to Address Anomalous Catheter Billing in 2023
+MSSP Final Rule to Address Anomalous Catheter Billing in 2023

-On June 28, 2024, CMS released a proposed rule to mitigate the impact of suspected catheter-related Durable Medical Equipment (DME) fraud; referred to by CMS as “Significant, Anomalous, and Highly Suspect Billing Activity” or “SAHS” on Medicare Shared Savings Program (MSSP) ACO financial calculations for calendar year 2023 (CY2023).
-The proposed policies come in response to reports by ACOs who noticed concerning increases in catheter-related DME spending, and Medicare patients themselves who noticed billing for services they did not receive.
+On September 24, 2024, CMS released a final rule to mitigate the impact of suspected catheter-related Durable Medical Equipment (DME) fraud; referred to by CMS as “Significant, Anomalous, and Highly Suspect Billing Activity” or “SAHS” on Medicare Shared Savings Program (MSSP) ACO financial calculations for calendar year 2023 (CY2023).
+The finalized policies come in response to reports by ACOs who noticed concerning increases in catheter-related DME spending, and Medicare patients themselves who noticed billing for services they did not receive.

-At a high level, what is CMS proposing?
+At a high level, what did CMS finalize in this rule?

-CMS is proposing to exclude 2023 catheter-related DME claims from ACO performance year and benchmark calculations to avoid situations where ACOs see significant impact to their savings or losses as a result of the unanticipated and significant increases in billing for catheters in 2023.
-The exclusions would apply to the ACO’s expenditures as well as regional and national calculations used to develop and trend the benchmark.
+CMS finalized excluding 2023 catheter-related DME claims from ACO performance year and benchmark calculations to avoid situations where ACOs see significant impact to their savings or losses as a result of the unanticipated and significant increases in billing for catheters in 2023.
+The exclusions will apply to the ACO’s expenditures as well as regional and national calculations used to develop and trend the benchmark.

-Which specific claims would be excluded from ACO calculations?
+Which specific claims will be excluded from ACO calculations?

-CMS is proposing to exclude costs for the following codes from ACO financial calculations for dates of service in CY2023:
+CMS will exclude costs for the following codes from ACO financial calculations for dates of service in CY2023:

 • A4352 Intermittent urinary catheter; Coude (curved) tip, with or without coating (Teflon, silicone, silicone elastomeric, or hydrophilic, etc.)